Jason Weber begins his 14th year as the head men’s and women’s swimming coach at the University of Chicago in 2019-20.

-Weber's teams, which have been nationally-ranked each of the past 13 seasons, have produced 141 All-Americans and 312 All-University Athletic Association performances since 2007.
+Weber's teams, which have been nationally-ranked each of the past 13 seasons, have produced 293 All-American and 454 All-University Athletic Association performances since 2007.
 Weber's swimmers and divers hold all 48 UChicago school records.

-In 2019, UChicago submitted their highest team placings ever at the NCAA Championships, as the women took sixth and the men captured eighth.
+In 2019, the Maroons submitted their highest team placings ever at the NCAA Championships, as the women took sixth and the men captured eighth.
 Byrne Litschgi won the NCAA national title in the men's 200-yard backstroke.
 All told, 24 Maroons collected 52 All-American awards.

 The 2018 Maroons totaled 14 All-Americans who earned 31 All-American honors.
 The men's (12th) and women's (14th) squads finished in the top 15 at the NCAA Championships for the fifth-straight year.

 In 2017, both UChicago swimming and diving squads placed 11th at the NCAA Championships.
 Seventeen swimmers and divers combined to earn 40 All-American honors.